valu-digital/wp-valu-search/README.md

 ## Hacking

-Plugin adds a script tag to page when there is a `_vsid` query parameter in the request.
+The plugin adds a script tag to pages on your site.
-`_vsid` query parameter value is UUID for Valu Search crawler.

-If you wish to test the plugin behaviour on your site after installing it, simply add `_vsid` query parameter, refresh page, and look for script tag with `id="valu-search"`.
+If you wish to test the plugin behaviour on your site after installing it, simply refresh page, and look for script tag with `id="valu-search"`.

 ## Filters